 These KPIs are helpful in assessing progress but are not exhaustive as management also takes account of a wide range of other measures in assessing performance.

-Growing high-return businesses in non-standard markets
+Growing sustainable, customer-centric businesses that deliver attractive returns in non-standard markets

 - Have good growth potential to deliver future earnings and dividends growth.

-- Have good management and cultural fit.
+- Have sustainable management and cultural fit.

 Adjusted profit before tax (£m)

-Group ROA %
+Group ROE % and Group ROA %

 Risk-adjusted margin (%)